Active Caustics: Active Dimer Cloud in a Point Vortex: Numerical Solution

-Early in the process, when $t = \mathcal{O}(\tau)$, we find that noiseless AOUP, i.e., active Hookean dimers, behave similar to IP, in that they both display centrifugation close to the vortex [see middle panel of Fig. \ref{caustics_regime}(a)].
+We now numerically solve the full equations \eqref{eqn:dimerX} and \eqref{eqn:dimerw}, with the noise, the external force ${\bf F}$, and the polar flow coupling $\lambda$ set to zero (see Appendix \ref{videos} Video 1).
+In this case the self-propulsion $\beta$ can be absorbed in the definition of $\vect{w}$.
+Early in the process, for times $t$ less than or comparable to $\tau$, we find that noiseless AOUP, i.e., active Hookean dimers, behave similar to IP, in that they both display centrifugation close to the vortex [see middle panel of Fig. \ref{caustics_regime}(a)].
 Such voiding of vortical regions has been observed previously for rigid gyrotactic swimmers \cite{Durham2011} and bacteria \cite{Sokolov2016}, and is shown to be critical for their transport in turbulent environments \cite{Zhan2014,Torney2007}.
-However, the identification of a singularity, namely caustics, for this flow- and motility-induced spatial organisation was missing.
-At long times, the radial profile of number density reaches a steady state, with a peak at a particular radius [Fig. \ref{caustics_regime}(b)] The extension of the dimer relaxes to zero, so in the absence of noise the AOUP at long time behaves like a tracer particle, consistent with our asymptotic analysis.
-In contrast, IPs centrifuge out forever, though more slowly as time progresses.
-This feature of IPs is closely mimicked by a more robustly motile particle, which we discuss below.
+However, the identification of a singularity, namely caustics, for this flow- and motility-induced dynamics was missing.
+At long times, the radial profile of number density reaches a steady state, with a peak at a particular radius [Fig. \ref{caustics_regime}(b)] The extension of the dimer relaxes to zero, so in the absence of noise, the AOUP at long time behaves like a tracer particle, consistent with our asymptotic analysis.
+In contrast, IPs centrifuge out forever, though more slowly as time progresses [see Appendix \ref{videos} Video 1] since the drag force balances the centrifugal force and radial velocity decays as $r^{-3}$ \cite{Croor2022}.
+This feature of IPs is closely mimicked by a more robust motile particle [see Appendix \ref{videos} Video 2], which we discuss below.
 The sharp peak in the number density at a particular radial distance coincides with the formation of caustics, which we obtain by averaging over uniformly random initial orientations.
 The caustics are seen in Fig. \ref{caustics_regime}(c) with an envelope as predicted by the inner solution in the paragraph leading up to \eqref{eqn:5.13}.
-The scaling of this caustics curve near the vortex singularity is $r \sim t^{2/3}$ [green curve in Fig. 2(c)], is akin to the power law scaling of the optical caustics near its singular tip \cite{eggers_fontelos_2015} [Fig. 1(c) inset], and is distinct from the scaling in IP.
+The scaling of this caustics curve near the vortex singularity is $r \sim t^{2/3}$ [green curve in Fig. \ref{caustics_regime}(c)], similar to the power-law scaling of the optical caustics near its singular tip \cite{eggers_fontelos_2015} [Fig. 1(c) inset], and distinct from the scaling in IP.

-We demarcate the regions in the $r_0-\alpha$ plane where caustics occur as those where an intersection of adjacent rays (see Fig \ref{caustics_regime}) takes place in finite time, $t_x$.
-At a particular $r_0=r_c$, $t_x$ diverges [see Fig. \ref{caustics_regime} (d)], and caustics do not occur when the initial particle position is beyond this critical radius.
-This behaviour is similar to that of IPs \cite{Croor2015}.